EricClasher/Polymarket-Content-/README.md

 NEW: Microsoft AI chief predicts AI will automate most white-collar work within 18 months.

 JUST IN: 🇺🇸🇮🇷 United States rejects latest Iranian peace proposal.

+JUST IN: Michael Saylor’s Strategy now owns more than 4% of the total supply of Bitcoin.